 Each module contains information, activities, and assignments organized under a consistent series of headings.
 Get familiar with how the module is organized.
-Each module in this course is organized into the following sections: the Module Learning Objectives, the Reading Assignments, Lecture Notes for each Module, and the graded Module Assignment.
+Each module in this course is organized into the following sections: the Module Learning Objectives, the Reading Assignments, Lecture Notes for each Module, Thought Questions within the Lecture Notes, and the graded Module Assignment.
 You should work through these parts of the module in order.
 Specific recommendations are provided in a link to the course module instructions, which you should review before beginning the first module.

 This course does not have a conventional textbook.
-Instead, your readings will consist of a number of smaller writings, excerpts, documents, and contemporary analyses meant to give you a broad understanding of the ideas of American politics and the workings of American political life.
-All readings which do not come from the three required books will be provided for you electronically within each module.
-In order to help facilitate your understanding of these various readings, a set of informal lecture-style notes will be provided for you in each module as well.
+Instead, your readings will consist of a number of smaller texts published throughout the history of political theory.
+Any readings which do not come from the required books will be provided for you electronically within each module.
+In order to help facilitate your understanding of these readings, a set of informal lecture-style notes will be provided for you in each module as well.
 Please do not assume that these lectures will be sufficient for your understanding of the course and the material.
 They are meant not as a primary vehicle for learning, but instead as a way to help explain and contextualize what else you have been assigned to read.